Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="twoColumn">
          <p>
             This project was aimed to detect and extract license plates of vehicles (4-wheelers) given an image.
-It takes a multi-step approach, 1) Using several Image processing techniques we extract all contours (Region of interests) from the image and 2) We classify each extracted regions as License Plates or Non-license Plates. <br><br>Skills developed: Python, Scikit-learn, OpenCV</br></br>
+It takes a multi-step approach, 1) Using several Image processing techniques we extract all contours (Region of interests) from the image and 2) We classify each extracted regions as License Plates or Non-license Plates. <br><br>Skills developed: Python, Scikit-learn, OpenCV<br><br>
          </p>
     </div>
 </div